dapper91/pjrpc/README.rst

         print(e)

-On the server side everything is pretty straightforward:
+On the server side everything is also pretty straightforward:

 .. code-block:: python